benWindsorCode/benWindsorCode.github.io/_posts/2020-11-20-Getting-Started-With-Emacs-Lisp.md

 ---
 layout: post
-title: Getting Started With Emacs Lisp Hands On: A Practical Beginners Tutorial
+title: Getting Started With Emacs Lisp Hands On - A Practical Beginners Tutorial
 ---

 ## What is Emacs Lisp